 His dissertation research focuses on intersections between literature, visual art, music, and philosophy in the aesthetic landscape of early 20th-century Germany and Austria.
 Specifically, he is interested in the concept of intermediality, which, loosely defined, refers to the borrowing of techniques, perspectives, and practices across traditional genre and media lines.
 He has been awarded a Max Kade Fellowship for the 2014-2015 academic year to further this project.

-Aside from research, Jeff is also heavily involved with literary translation, which he has pursued for the past several years as a student at the UIUC Center for Translation Studies, and as a reader/book scout at the Dalkey Archive Press, a non-for-profit publishing house located in Champaign-Urbana.
-His first book-length translation, Wolfgang Hildesheimer's Tynset, is forthcoming in 2016.
+Aside from research, Jeff is also heavily involved with literary translation, which he has pursued for the past several years as a student at the UIUC Center for Translation Studies, and as a reader / book scout at the Dalkey Archive Press, a non-for-profit publishing house in Texas.
+His first book-length translation, Wolfgang Hildesheimer's Tynset, was published in 2016.

 Awards and Honors